Spare-Network/pool-reference/README.md

 ### Making payments
 Note that the payout info is provided with each partial.
-The user can choose where rewards are paid out to, and this does not have to be an XCH address.
+The user can choose where rewards are paid out to, and this does not have to be an SPARE address.
 The pool should ONLY update the payout info for successful partials with the latest seen authentication key for that launcher_id.

 ### Install and run (Testnet)
-To run a pool, you must use this along with the main branch of `chia-blockchain`.
+To run a pool, you must use this along with the main branch of `spare-blockchain`.

-1. Checkout the `main` branch of `chia-blockchain`, and install it.
-Checkout this repo in another directory next to (not inside) `chia-blockchain`.
+1. Checkout the `mastern` branch of `spare-blockchain`, and install it.
+Checkout this repo in another directory next to (not inside) `spare-blockchain`.
-If you want to connect to testnet, use `export CHIA_ROOT=~/.chia/testnet9`, or whichever testnet you want to join, and run `chia configure -t true`.
-You can also directly use the `pools.testnet9` branch, although this branch will be removed in the future (or past).
+If you want to connect to testnet, use `export SPARE_ROOT=~/.spare/mainnet`, or whichever testnet you want to join, and run `spare configure -t true`.

 2. Create three keys, one which will be used for the block rewards from the blockchain, one to receive the pool fee that is kept by the pool, and the third to be a wallet that acts as a test user.

 3. Change the `wallet_fingerprint` and `wallet_id` in the `config.yaml` config file, using the information from the first key you created in step 2.
-These can be obtained by doing `chia wallet show`.
+These can be obtained by doing `spare wallet show`.

-4. Do `chia keys show` and get the first address for each of the keys created in step 2.
+4. Do `spare keys show` and get the first address for each of the keys created in step 2.
 Put these into the `config.yaml` config file in `default_target_address` and `pool_fee_address` respectively.

 5. Change the `pool_url` in `config.yaml` to point to your external ip or hostname.
    This must match exactly with what the user enters into their UI or CLI, and must start with https://.

-6. Start the node using `chia start farmer`, and log in to a different key (not the two keys created for the pool).
+6. Start the node using `spare start farmer`, and log in to a different key (not the two keys created for the pool).
 This will be referred to as the farmer's key here.
 Sync up your wallet on testnet for the farmer key.
-You can log in to a key by running `chia wallet show` and then choosing each wallet in turn, to make them start syncing.
+You can log in to a key by running `spare wallet show` and then choosing each wallet in turn, to make them start syncing.

-7. Create a venv (different from chia-blockchain) and start the pool server using the following commands:
+7. Create a venv (different from spare-blockchain) and start the pool server using the following commands:

 ```
 cd pool-reference
 python3 -m venv ./venv
 source ./venv/bin/activate
-pip install ../chia-blockchain/
+pip install ../spare-blockchain/
-sudo CHIA_ROOT="/your/home/dir/.chia/testnet9" ./venv/bin/python -m pool
+sudo SPARE_ROOT="/your/home/dir/.spare/mainnet" ./venv/bin/python -m pool
 ```

 You should see something like this when starting, but no errors: